Aetherinox/csf-firewall/docs/docs/usage/blocklists.md

 ### :aetherx-axd-1: <!-- md:option IPSETs Disabled -->

 Blocklists are processed line-by-line, and each entry becomes its own rule in iptables.
-This option should be selected if you plan to have very large lists containing thousands of entries in your blocklist
+This option should be selected if you plan to have very small lists that do not contain more than a few thousand entries.

   - :aetherx-axd-thumbs-up:{ .icon-clr-green } **Pros**: Simple, no extra dependencies, works out of box.
   - :aetherx-axd-thumbs-down:{ .icon-clr-red } **Cons**: Becomes slow and inefficient with large blocklists.